Rural Regional Transformation: Pathways, Policy Sequencing, and Development Outcomes in China, the Philippines, and Vietnam (RRT)

 Document the pathways of rural regional transformation, the likely risks related to different stages of rural transformation, and the major policies and sequences of policies that facilitates the transformations that benefit the poor;

 Examine major exogenous factors (e.g., initial natural and socioeconomic conditions, major policies in the previous periods, and other external shocks) that have significantly affected regional growth, equity, and poverty in different stages of rural transformation in each of three countries;

 Conduct cross-country comparison on rural transformation, policies and sequence of policies affecting growth, equity, and poverty through rural transformation;

 Examine the future prospects for rural transformation trajectories based on the trends observed and the results of this study; and

 Provide training on analysis of rural regional transformation, policy sequencing, and development outcomes to other institutions in the participating countries.

-Five main outputs are expected to be achieved through this project:
+Six main outputs are expected to be achieved through this project:

-Paper on typologies of RRT;
+Paper on typologies of rural transformation in the Philippines;

 Paper on the impacts of institution, policy and investment (IPI) on rural transformation in the Philippines;